ashfaque-tk/role-aware-squad-optimization/README.md

 - Player quality depends on **playing style**, not just raw stats

 Traditional approaches rely on heuristic scoring or manual selection.
-This project formulates squad selection as a **mathematical optimization problem**, solved exactly using MILP.
+This project formulates squad selection as a **mathematical optimization problem**and solves it exactly using MILP.

 ## Methodology Overview
+## Removed from current version
 ### 1. Feature Engineering with PCA
 - Player performance metrics (from FBref-style data) are standardized
 - **Principal Component Analysis (PCA)** is applied to extract dominant playing styles